haaaaaaarshs/transaction-risk-audit-api/README.md

 I started this project to turn concepts from my Forage simulations into a backend system that I designed and built myself.

 Before writing code, I am defining the project's scope, data model, and transaction workflow so that the implementation has a clear structure instead of growing feature by feature without a plan.

+### Database Planning

+I decided to separate the system into five main models: User, Account, Transaction, RiskAssessment, and AuditLog.

+The main design decision I considered was whether risk information should be stored directly on each transaction or in its own model.
+I chose a separate RiskAssessment model because the transaction should represent the transfer itself, while the risk assessment represents an analysis performed on that transaction.

+I also decided to keep audit logs separate from transactions so that multiple events can be recorded throughout a transaction's lifecycle instead of storing only its current state.